• A bridge on the water

 Always remember your WHY

-You will certainly find out, that not all courses are your cup of tea – and that is perfectly normal.
-Some courses surely just need to be completed so you can move on.
-And a grade can never express your outtake from an education or your value as a student!
+Not every course will be your favorite, and that is perfectly normal.
+Some courses simply need to be completed so you can move forward.
+Remember that a grade never defines your value as a student or what you truly gain from your education.

 Motivation - how to